 simultaneousGestures you can use the new system of gesture composition.

-Along the new API, version 2.0 brings one of the most requested features: pointer events and manual gestures.
+Along the new API, version 2.0 brings one of the most requested features: touch events and manual gestures.
 Thanks to great work done by the Reanimated team, we were able to provide synchronous communication between gestures and their native implementation using worklets.
 This allows to manage gesture state from the JS without risking race-conditions.

 Interoperability with gesture handlers